 Although each case will be assessed on its own merits in line with this policy, licence holders should expect the revocation of their licence for these types of offences to be immediate in nature.
 The initial consideration regarding revocation will be undertaken by officers.
-However, in cases of doubt these will be referred to the Lilicensing (Non-Statutory) Seub-Ceommittee.
+However, in cases of doubt these will be referred to the Licensing (Non-Statutory) Sub-Committee.

 When considering whether a licence should be suspended or revoked, some discretion may be appropriate if the offence and/or behaviour is isolated and there are mitigating circumstances.
-Equally the history of offending (including multiple offences/combinations of offences/types of offences) and/or behaviour may warrant a longer period free from convictions.
-Accordingly the overall offending history must be considered when assessing the applicant's suitability to be licensed.
+Equally the history of offending (including multiple offences/combinations of offences/types of offences) and/or past behaviour may be considered as aggravating factors.
+Accordingly, the overall offending history must be considered when assessing the licence holder's suitability to remain licensed.

-Therefore any licence holder awaiting trial for or suspected of committing an offence or demonstrating behaviour which, taken together with the licence holder's history of offending (including multiple offences /combinations of offences /types of offences) and behaviour (including before the licence was granted and during the course of the licence), leads the Council to believe that the licence holder is not a fit and proper person to hold a licence, may have their licence suspended or revoked.
+Therefore any licence holder who is under Police or other regulatory body investigation, or awaiting trial for or suspected of committing an offence or demonstrating behaviour which, taken together with the licence holder's history of offending (including multiple offences /combinations of offences /types of offences) and behaviour (including before the licence was granted and during the course of the licence), leads the Council to believe that the licence holder is not a fit and proper person to hold a licence, may have their licence suspended or revoked.

 Whilst it is possible that a licence holder may have a number of previous convictions that, individually, meet the guidelines below, the overall offending history must be considered when assessing the licence holder's suitability to continue to be licensed.
 A series of offences/behaviour over a period of time is more likely to give cause for concern than an isolated minor conviction/demonstration of unacceptable behaviour.
-Obviously some discretion can be afforded if an offence is isolated and there are mitigating circumstances, but the overriding consideration is the protection of the public.
+Obviously, some discretion can be afforded if an offence is isolated and there are mitigating circumstances, but the overriding consideration is the protection of the public.